Umesh-L/Resourciffy/README.md

 # 🗃️ Resourciffy

-A tiny, static web app to save and manage multiple resources (name, description, link, types).
+A tiny, static web app to save and manage multiple resources in one place.
 It's dependency-free (vanilla HTML/CSS/JS) and designed to be portable — open `index.html` in your browser or serve the folder with a simple static server.

 ---